 Depending upon your specific situation and retirement plan, a hardship withdrawal may be an option to withdraw some of your retirement funds early, before reaching a standard retirement age (age 59 1/2) or terminating employment.
-Please keep in mind that, in most cases, only a portion of your contributions into the retirement account may be eligible to be taken as a hardship withdrawal.
+Please keep in mind that, in most cases, only a portion of your contributions may be eligible to be taken as a hardship withdrawal.
 To check on your eligibility for a hardship withdrawal, please contact us.

 Generally speaking, a hardship withdrawal may be available if you are using the funds for one of the following circumstances:

 1) College tuition